Key Takeaways

 Glass food storage containers offer performance benefits that go beyond safety and sustainability.
 They seal in freshness more effectively, helping food stay flavorful and crisp for longer.
 Their weight and solid structure also help protect delicate items like salads or baked goods from getting crushed.

-Many glass containers are oven-safe, allowing you to go straight from the fridge to the oven without extra dishes.
+Many glass containers are oven-safe, allowing you to transfer them directly from the fridge to the oven without needing extra dishes.
 They’re also easier to clean and don’t stain from sauces or oils the way plastic often does.
 From freezer to table, glass is a reliable, multipurpose option that makes meal prep more efficient and less wasteful.

 What to Look for in Glass Food Storage Containers